Kate Brown (plaintiff): Racist incident

-Katherine Brown boarded a train in Alexandria, Virginia, when traveling towards Washington, D.C., on February 8, 1868.
-Brown entered "what they call the white people's car."
-As she was boarding, a railroad policeman told her to move to a different car.
+On her return trip from Alexandria, Brown tried to travel on board the ladies' car again, at the rear of the train.
+As she was boarding, a railroad security guard ordered her to change to the forward car, which she had observed was dirty and packed with unruly men.
 She replied, "This car will do."
 He told her the car she had entered "was for ladies," and "no damned nigger was allowed to ride in that car anyhow; never was and never would be."
+She refused to change cars, declaring, "Before I leave this car I will suffer death."